An experienced Fort Worth DWI lawyer can explain that a standard field sobriety test often consists of the three following parts:

 This part of the test checks for a person’s ability to complete tasks that would be easier for a person to complete if sober.
 Law enforcement officers look for any indication that the person may be intoxicated, such as stumbling or failing to follow directions.
 Law enforcement is looking at 8 potential clues on this test (2/8 indicating a failed score).

-A Fort Worth DWI lawyer can explain that this test consists of a person holding one foot off the ground while maintaining balance.
+A Fort Worth DWI lawyer can explain that the Field Sobriety Test consists of a person holding one foot off the ground while maintaining balance.
 Officers are looking for 4 clues on this test (2/4 being a failed score).